tomsumardi/madeline/README.md

 - function should have one entry and one exit point

 #### TODO:
-1. RXTXAL library
-- abstracting Pfring implementation into RXTXAL abstract adapter/bridge interface class
-2. IPPS
+1. IPPS
+- kernel/user level filtering and blacklisting
 - more logs, config assertions